-However, the report also highlights significant challenges and gaps still to overcome.
+However, the report also highlights significant challenges and gaps.
 Many of the schemes reviewed were perceived as vulnerable because they solely targeted informal workers.
 This meant that the risk pool was too narrow, and the benefits of cross-subsidization between formal and informal workers were absent from these schemes.
 The authors proposed that more conscious attempts be made at linking contributory and non-contributory schemes.
 They believed that doing this could have a significant impact on bringing more women into the social protection system.
-Moreover, they noted that institutional representation through tripartite structures and bottom-up approaches were critical for informal workers to perceive the Government as a collaborator in this process.
+Moreover, they noted that institutional representation through tripartite structures and bottom-up approaches were critical for informal workers to perceive the

+Government as a collaborator in this process.
 The authors additionally recommended that greater representation by informal workers' organizations, particularly in sectors where women dominate - such as agriculture, street vending and market trading, and domestic work - may give rise to more demands for maternity protections which are currently missing from most of these schemes.

-- How will DTs influence job creation, displacement, and overall labor market dynamics in the Agri-based economies. - How will DTs enhance the resilience of the WCA sub-region workforce and agriculture sector against the impacts of climate change. - How can DTs be made accessible to the information poor in Agri-based economies in the WCA sub-region? - How can DTs act as a catalyst for job creation, particularly for vulnerable groups, within the agricultural context in the WCA sub-region?

-- To what extent do DTs influence the evolving labor landscape within the agricultural context, considering the ecological shifts caused by climate change adaptations? - What is the role of social safety nets in the evolving digital and environmental context?
+- Howwill DTs influence job creation, displacement, and overall labor market dynamics in agri-based economies? - How will DTs enhance the resilience of the WCA sub-region's workforce and agricultural sector against the impacts of climate change? - How can DTs be made accessible to the information poor in agri-based economies in the WCA sub-region? - How can DTs act as a catalyst for job creation, particularly for vulnerable groups, in agriculture in the WCA sub-region? - To what extent do DTs influence the evolving labor landscape within the agricultural context, considering the ecological shifts caused by climate change adaptations? - What is the role of social safety nets in the evolving digital and environmental context?